kamadland/ministry-guide/pages/02.advanced/03.fundraising-ideas/docs.md

 *  During lunch - usually there is some kind of presentation or program that includes the purpose of the fundraiser to help raise prayer and monetary support.
 *  After Lunch - Dishes need to be done, tables and chairs put away and other miscellaneous cleanup - part of ministry and teamwork is learning that everyone stays until everything is done.

+###### Conclusion
+This fundraiser is very simple in concept.
+We make smart use of our facilities.
+Little advertising is needed other than previous Sunday announcements, and the crowd is already present and receptive.
+Also, the groceries can be kept to a minimal cost.
+The event earns a good chunck of change and provides good exposure and positive community engagement.